OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 is_obsolete: true
 replaced_by: OBI:0001544
 ```
-For OBO format, there are multiple alternatives:
+Obsolescence reasons have, historically, been indicated multiple ways.
+In addition to the preferred methods shown above, the following alternatives are in current use:
-1) Use "property_value:" instead of "relationship:".
+1) As a free text comment (`rdfs:comment` in OWL or `comment:` in OBO).
-1) Use a free text "comment:".
+1) In OBO format, using a `property_value:` tag instead of a `relationship:` tag.
-1) Use the annotation property label (with underscores) instead of the CURIE "IAO:0000231", and the obsolescence reason label instead of the relevant CURIE.
+1) In OBO format, using an annotation property label-as-identifier (with underscores) instead of the CURIE `IAO:0000231`, and the obsolescence reason label instead of the relevant CURIE.
 Note that the underscore version of the property label will need to be created in the ontology:
 ```
 [Typedef]
 id: has_obsolescence_reason